alexadmin/it_overview/README.md

 - intelligent write to server.
 When you configure file synchronization you can limit synchronization bandwidth, it can prevent server overload.

 # backup
-- if you use rsync run as root on both servers, source server should be completely accessible
+- if you use rsync run as root on both servers, source server should be completely accessible.
+For example Bacula documentation: "The Clients (bacula-fd) must run as root to be able to access all the system files."